A Column-Wise Update Algorithm for Sparse Stochastic Matrix Factorization: Introduction

 Since the introduction of simple and efficient algorithms in the seminal work of Lee and Seung \cite{LS99}, nonnegative matrix factorization (NMF) has been widely adopted in various fields such as document clustering \cite{BG09,LC17}, computer vision \cite{BG07}, recommendation systems \cite{ZW06}, bioinformatics \cite{TB10}, face recognition \cite{KZ07,ZT06,ZF11}, acoustic signal processing \cite{YZ15}, source separation \cite{CZ09,GW14}, and modeling default data via interactive hidden Markov model (IHMM) \cite{CF07,CS09}.

 In this paper, we consider the following sparse stochastic matrix factorization (SSMF) problem.
-Let $V=(v_{ij}) \in \Rmn$ be a (row) stochastic data matrix, i.e., all its entries are nonnegative with each row summing to $1$ ($\sum_{j=1}^{n}v_{ij}=1$ for $i=1,\ldots,n$).
-For a predetermined factor rank $r<\min\{m,n\}$, the SSMF attempts to find two stochastic matrices $W\in\Rmr$ and $H\in\Rrn$ such that $V\approx WH$, where the sparseness constraints are imposed on the $H$-factor.
+Let $V=(v_{ij}) \in \Rmn$ be a (column) stochastic data matrix, i.e., all its entries are nonnegative with each column summing to $1$ ($\sum_{i=1}^{m}v_{ij}=1$ for $j=1,\ldots,n$).
+For a predetermined factor rank $r<\min\{m,n\}$, the SSMF attempts to find two stochastic matrices $W\in\Rmr$ and $H\in\Rrn$ such that $V\approx WH$, where the sparseness constraints are imposed on both $W$ and $H$ (on columns).

+In fact, the SSMF is a sparse {\em probabilistic latent semantic analysis} (PLSA).
+PLSA is a statistical technique for factor analysis of two-mode and co-occurrence data \cite{H99}.
+Compared to {\em latent semantic analysis}, PLSA possesses a solid statistical foundation in model fitting, model selection and complexity control \cite{H01}.
+Like NMF \cite{DL08}, PLSA has been used in many applications such as information retrieval and filtering, natural language processing, machine learning from text \cite{H99,H01}.
+In \cite{A16,AG12}, some conditions were presented for the existence of a unique solution of the stochastic matrix factorization.
+However, as noted in \cite{NL18}, these conditions may not be true in the context of choice modeling.